 With a little planning and help, you can sign up for everything you want and need without breaking a preggo sweat.

 Plus, if you do it in person, you get to use a fun scanner.

 Babies 'R' Us, Buy Buy Baby and Target are great one-stop shops for everything baby.
-Both have locations nationwide, so they're convenient if you have out-of-state family and friends who want to send you a gift.
+All have locations nationwide, so they're convenient if you have out-of-state family and friends who want to send you a gift.
 All of these retailers allow you to sign up and build your registry online or from any mobile device.